The 5 Principles of Lean Management: Creating Value

 • What problem does the customer need to solve?

-• What features or benefits does the customer want?
+• Are there features or benefits the customer wants?

 • What is the customer willing to pay for?